SFTtech/openage/doc/nyan/api_reference/reference_aux.md

 State changes alter the *base state* of a game entity which is defined by the abilities and modifiers stored in a `GameEntity` object.
 They are allowed to enable new and disable existing abilities as well as modifiers.
 Multiple state changes can be applied at once.
 Only abilities and modifiers with a priority *lower than or equal to* (<=) the one defined in the `StateChanger` object will be disabled.

 **enable_abilities**
-A set of abilities that are enabled when the state change is active.
+Abilities that are enabled when the state change is active.

 **disable_abilities**
-A set of abilities that are disabled when the state change is active and the abilities have a priority *lower than or equal to* (<=) the `priority` in the disabling `StateChanger` object.
+Abilities that are disabled when the state change is active and the abilities have a priority *lower than or equal to* (<=) the `priority` in the disabling `StateChanger` object.

 **enable_modifiers**
-A set of modifiers that are enabled when the state change is active.
+Modifiers that are enabled when the state change is active.

 **disable_modifiers**
-A set of modifiers that are disabled when the state change is active and the modifiers have a priority *lower than or equal to* (<=) the `priority` in the disabling `StateChanger` object.
+Modifiers that are disabled when the state change is active and the modifiers have a priority *lower than or equal to* (<=) the `priority` in the disabling `StateChanger` object.

 **transform_pool**
 Transform pool the state change uses.
 Only one state change can be active per transform pool.
 If this is `None`, the base state is changed.